merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/01_Overview.md

 #### Customer Locator

- - Allow a customer to modify his / her location manually or select from address book
+ - Allow a customer to modify his location manually or select it from the address book
  - Apply default shipping address
  - Detect customer location by browser provided coordinates
  - Detect customer location by IP address